 Examination process for the Scrum Professional certification

-Applicants who meet the prerequisites for the Certified Scrum Professional may choose to participate in the examination process as their path to certification
+Applicants who met the prerequisites for the Certified Scrum Professional before January 31, 2014, may have chosen to participate in the examination process as their path to certification.

 License and certificate